Mitorisia/Komugari/README.md

 If you want to help develop the bot or add anything, please feel free to!

 Simply submit a pull request!!
 Or even contact me on Discord: **Mako#8739** !!

+### If it's stupid, but it works, then it's not stupid.